 Housing Accommodations - Student Disability Services

 In accordance with applicable federal, state and local disability laws, The University of Tampa will make every effort to provide reasonable housing accommodations for students who have a qualifying disability.
 Any student needing accommodations related to University housing or meal plan options should contact the associate director of Academic Excellence Programs, Student Disability Services, to request appropriate accommodations and provide supporting documentation.
+Students requesting housing accommodations will also need to meet with the associate director of Academic Excellence Programs to discuss their housing needs on campus before they can be approved for housing accommodations.
 Student Disability Services and Residence Life work collaboratively in order to provide appropriate housing accommodations for eligible students living on campus.

 If reasonable accommodations cannot immediately be satisfied due to capacity/facility design/availability/etc., the student’s request will be given priority over other housing requests.
 Each student’s request will be reviewed on an individual basis and may require a meeting with the associate director of Academic Excellence Programs, Student Disability Services.

 Documentation to be provided can be found on our documentation requirements page.
 All documentation must be typed, on letterhead and with a signature from the student’s treating professional.
 Students should submit their housing accommodation requests and supporting documentation via an Accommodation Request.
 Any questions concerning documentation requirements should be directed to the associate director of Academic Excellence Programs at firstname.lastname@example.org or (813) 257-3266.